Project Panel Members Complete Qualitative Review of Experiment Footage from the Fire Behavior Lab

 April 11, 2022

-UL’s Fire Safety Research Institute (FSRI) recently shared video footage from the single compartment fuel experiments conducted during the spring and summer of 2020 in the Fire Behavior Lab (Flashover Simulator) at the Delaware County Emergency Services Training Center in Sharon Hill, PA with the project’s panel members.
+The Fire Safety Research Institute (FSRI), part of UL Research Institutes recently shared video footage from the single compartment fuel experiments conducted during the spring and summer of 2020 in the Fire Behavior Lab (Flashover Simulator) at the Delaware County Emergency Services Training Center in Sharon Hill, PA with the project’s panel members.
 The panel was engaged as a resource to provide a qualitative assessment of the fire behavior created from five different training fuels through their wide range of experience as instructors.
 The task for each panel member was to review 31 different video streams and characterize the fire behavior from each different training fuel studied during the experimental series.
 With the compilation totaling almost ten hours of footage, it was no small assignment.

 The series of experiments conducted last year included five replicate tests using five different training fuels, including fiberboard, oriented strand board (OSB), pallets, particleboard, and plywood.
 The tests included three to six ventilation cycles in the Fire Behavior Lab – with a cycle defined as the time from “vents open” to “vents closed” where the fuel and air mix to demonstrate dynamic fire behavior.